DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 .. note::

-    Initialization of objects, such as memory zones, rings, memory pools, lpm tables and hash tables, should be done as part of the overall application initialization on the master lcore.
+    Initialization of objects, such as memory zones, rings, memory pools, lpm tables and hash tables, should be done as part of the overall application initialization on the main lcore.
     The creation and initialization functions for these objects are not multi-thread safe.
     However, once initialized, the objects themselves can safely be used in multiple threads simultaneously.